Titan FX

 In real markets, however, the current account is not the only factor.
 Rate policy, capital movements, and market expectations co-influence FX.
 A country with a surplus can still see a weaker currency if capital keeps leaving.

 For FX traders, the current account is best treated as a medium- to long-term backdrop.
-Sustained improvement usually implies steadier capital inflows and more stable support; a widening deficit warrants caution about currency weakness.
+Sustained improvement can imply a stronger external position and more stable currency support; a widening deficit warrants caution about currency weakness.

 5. What Surplus vs Deficit Means for Investors